SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getLocalTimeZone.md

 so.topic: reference
 ---

-# getLocalTimeZone
+# TimeZone getLocalTimeZone()

-Return the local timezone.
+Returns the local timezone.

 * **Returns:** The local timezone.